ThinkGeo/Desktop-Maps/QuickStartGuides/QuickStartGuide_WPF_VSCode/README.md

 ### Step 3: Add Nuget Packages

-Install **ThinkGeo.UI.Wpf** NuGet package through NuGet package manager.
+To install the **ThinkGeo.UI.Wpf** NuGet package, open the NuGet Package Manager and follow these steps:

-Select **View → Command Palette** and select **NuGet Package manager: Add Package**.
-The Nuget Package Search Box will pop up, type in "ThinkGeo.UI" and hit enter, go ahead and select **ThinkGeo.UI.Wpf** from the popping list.
+First, select **View → Command Palette** and choose **NuGet Package Manager: Add Package**.
+This will open the NuGet Package Search Box.
+Type "ThinkGeo.UI" into the search box and press Enter.
+From the list that appears, select **ThinkGeo.UI.Wpf**.

-Then select the latest version (13.1.0-beta012 in my case), click on it and the package is now added to the project.Then you will be prompted to restore the unresolved dependencies, hit Restore and the Nuget packages will be downloaded, and we are ready to go.
+Next, select the latest version of the package (in my case, it's version 13.1.0-beta012).
+Click on the version to add it to the project.
+You will then be prompted to restore any unresolved dependencies.
+Click Restore to download the necessary NuGet packages, and you're all set!

 <img src="./assets/Add_Nuget_Packages_ScreenShot.gif"  width="840" height="580">